Kotti/Kotti/docs/first_steps/installation.rst

   so may be used for easy development, and may prove to be adequate for some deployments.
 However, Kotti is flexible for installation of your choice of database during development or at deployment.
-- Kotti takes advantage of Pyramid's built-in WSGI server called Waitress, as a default server.
+- Kotti takes advantage of Pyramid's WSGI server called Waitress, as a default server.
 Install other WSGI servers such as Apache and Nginx as needed.
 See the Pyramid documentation for a variety of server and server configuration options.